Berwickshire Railway: The Duns branch line

-The North British Railway obtained Parliamentary authorisation for its main line from Edinburgh to Berwick (later called Berwick upon Tweed) in 1844, and pressed ahead with constructing it.
-Equally urgently addressed by the Directors, was the capturing of territory and the exclusion of competing railways.
-As part of that strategy, the NBR proposed numerous branch lines, and on 9 February 1846 a special Shareholders' Meeting approved the presentation of Parliamentary Bills for several branches, including one to Dunse (later known as Duns) from Reston, on the main line, a short distance north of Berwick.
-The Bill was to include branches to North Berwick, Tranent and Cockenzie, as well as to Dunse, and the estimated capital required was £170,000.
+The North British Railway obtained an act of Parliament, the North British Railway Act 1844 (7 & 8 Vict. c. lxvi), giving authorisation for its main line from Edinburgh to Berwick (later called Berwick upon Tweed), and pressed ahead with constructing it.
+Equally urgently addressed by the directors, was the capturing of territory and the exclusion of competing railways.
+As part of that strategy, the NBR proposed numerous branch lines, and on 9 February 1846 a special shareholders' meeting approved the presentation of parliamentary bills for several branches, including one to Dunse (later known as Duns) from Reston, on the main line, a short distance north of Berwick.
+The bill was to include branches to North Berwick, Tranent and Cockenzie, as well as to Dunse, and the estimated capital required was £170,000.

-The NBR got the Act which authorised the branch in the 1846 session.
+The NBR got the North British Railway Act 1846 (9 & 10 Vict. c. lxxiv) which authorised the branch in the 1846 session.

 Construction of the line was not difficult and in 1849 it was ready for opening: free travel was permitted on a ceremonial opening day on 13 August 1849 and two long trains were fully loaded to make a return trip to the junction at Reston, although the trippers were not permitted to alight there.

 The line opened for normal business on 15 August 1849; Dunse station had an over-all roof, and an engine shed and turntable.
 However the station was inconveniently located, at the gas works outside the town, ensuring a clear route for any later extension westward.
 The branch was built as a double track, although the trade previously had been small.
 The over-provision became apparent, and in 1856 the North British Company found itself in financial difficulty and economies were sought: the line was reduced to single track on 17 January 1857.

 The train service in 1850 was three trains each way weekdays, with an additional early train each way on Wednesdays (the outward train was at "6½ a.m." from Dunse).
 All except the early trains are shown in Bradshaw as giving connections to Edinburgh and Berwick (though there is no reference to Reston or other intermediate stations, nor to the necessity to change).